Description:

 Do you think it’s necessary to have formal business training, or can real-world learning and mentorship fill that gap?
 It would be great to know how others have navigated this challenge and what resources helped them most.

-2 Answers
+3 Answers

-You gotta wonder if this whole formal business training thing isn’t just another cog in the grand corporate machinery designed to filter out dreamers.
-Real-world hustle and relentless mentorship strike me as the rebels' shortcut — they sneak around the official gatekeepers, hacking their way straight into success.
+You gotta wonder if this whole formal business training thing isnβt just another cog in the grand corporate machinery designed to filter out dreamers.
+Real-world hustle and relentless mentorship strike me as the rebels' shortcut β they sneak around the official gatekeepers, hacking their way straight into success.

-The system says you need papers, but some of the most groundbreaking startups were birthed in chaos and sheer grit, not lecture halls.If you’re taping into unconventional knowledge streams wired by real players instead of textbooks approved by some oversized institution, you're already playing a different game-a riskier one sure, but one that punches through.
-The “rules” might just be another illusion crafted to keep creative disruption at bay.You dont need a fancy business degree to get a startup off the ground, but it's not just about hustle either.
-The tricky part is balancing passion with some practical know-how -like understanding cash flow or how to pitch your idea.
-Many people learn on the fly, but it can get messy without guidance.
+The system says you need papers, but some of the most groundbreaking startups were birthed in chaos and sheer grit, not lecture halls.If youβre taping into unconventional knowledge streams wired by real players instead of textbooks approved by some oversized institution, you're already playing a different game-a riskier one sure, but one that punches through.
+The βrulesβ might just be another illusion crafted to keep creative disruption at bay.Ever notice how the "traditional path" to launching a startup almost feels like a script written by those who benefit from keeping new players out?
+The whole idea that you need formal business training is part of this larger "system" controlling who earns legitimacy.

-That’s where mentorship really shines.
+Thatβs where mentorship really shines.
 A good mentor can help you avoid common mistakes that textbooks might cover, but real-world experience alone sometimes means learning things the hard way.

 Online courses and communities are goldmines for quick knowledge bursts without enrolling in an expensive program.
-It’s less about formal training and more about being smart with the resources you tap into.
+Itβs less about formal training and more about being smart with the resources you tap into.

 Join the conversation and help others by sharing your insights.

-Log in to your account or create a new one — it only takes a minute and gives you the ability to post answers, vote, and build your expert profile.
+Log in to your account or create a new one β it only takes a minute and gives you the ability to post answers, vote, and build your expert profile.